vahidyou/ASK-Remote-Controls-Decoder/README.md

 ```C++
 void ASKRmt_DiscardData(void);
 ```
-Discards received data.
+Discards the received data.

 ```C++
 bool ASKRmt_GetData(uint8_t *data);
 ```
-Reads data and returns true if valid data is received.
-The received data (3 bytes) will be copied to the data array.
+Reads the data and returns true if valid data is received.
+The received data (3 bytes) will be copied to the *data* array.
 This function will not pick the data.

 ```C++
 bool ASKRmt_PickData(uint8_t *data);
 ```
-Picks data and returns true if valid data is received.
-The received data (3 bytes) will be copied to the data array.
+Picks the data and returns true if valid data is received.
+The received data (3 bytes) will be copied to the *data* array.

 ```C++
 int8_t ASKRmt_GetKey(bool isFixCode);
 ```
-Returns key number if valid data is received, otherwise returns -1.
+Returns the key number if valid data is received, otherwise returns -1.
 This function will not pick the data.

 ```C++
 int8_t ASKRmt_PickKey(bool isFixCode);
 ```
-Picks data and returns key number if valid data is received, otherwise returns -1.
+Picks the data and returns the key number if valid data is received, otherwise returns -1.

 ```C++
 int8_t ASKRmt_GetKeyIfRemoteSaved(void);
 ```
-Returns key number if valid data is received and remote control code has been saved to the EEPROM, otherwise returns -1.
+Returns the key number if valid data is received and remote control code has been saved to the EEPROM, otherwise returns -1.
 This function will not pick the data.

 ```C++
 int8_t ASKRmt_PickKeyIfRemoteSaved(void);
 ```
-Picks data and returns key number if valid data is received and remote control code has been saved to the EEPROM, otherwise returns -1.
+Picks the data and returns the key number if valid data is received and remote control code has been saved to the EEPROM, otherwise returns -1.

 ```C++
 bool ASKRmt_SaveRemote(bool isFixCode);
 ```
 Saves the remote control code to the EEPROM if valid data is received.
-This function returns false if no valid data is received or the code is already saved or EEPROM is full.
+This function returns false if no valid data is received or the code is already saved or the EEPROM is full.
 You must assign false to ASKRmt_AutoDiscardUnsavedRemotes before saving process.
 This function will not pick the data.

 ```C++
 bool ASKRmt_PickDataAndSaveRemote(bool isFixCode);
 ```
-Picks data and saves the remote control code to the EEPROM if valid data is received.
-This function returns false if no valid data is received or the code is already saved or EEPROM is full.
+Picks the data and saves the remote control code to the EEPROM if valid data is received.
+This function returns false if no valid data is received or the code is already saved or the EEPROM is full.
 You must assign false to ASKRmt_AutoDiscardUnsavedRemotes before saving process.

 ```C++
 bool ASKRmt_SaveRemoteAutoDetectType(void);
 ```
 Saves the remote control code to the EEPROM if valid data is received.
 Type of remote control will be detected automatically.
-The user must only press key 1 or A. This function returns false if no valid data is received or the code is already saved or EEPROM is full or type detection fails due to pressing another key.
+The user must only press key 1 or A. This function returns false if no valid data is received or the code is already saved or the EEPROM is full or type detection fails due to pressing another key.
 You must assign false to ASKRmt_AutoDiscardUnsavedRemotes before saving process.
 This function will not pick the data.

 ```C++
 bool ASKRmt_PickDataAndSaveRemoteAutoDetectType(void);
 ```
-Picks data and saves the remote control code to the EEPROM if valid data is received.
+Picks the data and saves the remote control code to the EEPROM if valid data is received.
 Type of remote control will be detected automatically.
-The user must only press key 1 or A. This function returns false if no valid data is received or the code is already saved or EEPROM is full or type detection fails due to pressing another key.
+The user must only press key 1 or A. This function returns false if no valid data is received or the code is already saved or the EEPROM is full or type detection fails due to pressing another key.
 You must assign false to ASKRmt_AutoDiscardUnsavedRemotes before saving process.

 ```C++
 bool ASKRmt_DeleteRemote(void);